-Taylor, a Democrat, was the representative for Arkansas's 6th congressional district from 1921 to 1923.
+Taylor was the representative for Arkansas’s 6th congressional district and was a Democrat.
+He served from 1921 to 1923.

 From Nov 1921 to Mar 1923, Taylor missed 186 of 241 roll call votes, which is 77.2%.
 This is much worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.